 John 'Cocky' Dundas was shot down over Elham and although he parachuted safely to earth, he was slightly injured.
-His Spitfire crashed about 1⁄2 mile from our house and caught fire.
-I can remember the crackling noise of the burning Spitfire.
+His Spitfire crashed about 1/2 mile from our remember the crackling noise of the burning Spitfire.

 Dundas himself was picked up by the local squire who took him back to his pad and plied him with whiskey until the rescue team arrived to take him off to hospital.